Maybe you’ve heard about chakras before, but today you will learn how to balance your chakras with herbal tea.

 4. Thursday – The Heart Chakra

 You can prepare either a jasmine green tea, and then you follow the green tea steeping instructions, or jasmine buds and leave them to steep for 4-5 minutes.
+If you prefer black tea, you can also find jasmine golden buds black tea as an alternative.

 5. Friday – The Throat Chakra